lmxyy/sige/gaugan/README.md

   * The results will be saved in the directory specified with `--save_dir`.
 For the generated results, `$id_synthetic.png` means using the synthetic map `$id` as the edited input and the corresponding ground-truth map as the original input. `$id_gt.png` means using the synthetic map `$id` as the original input and the corresponding ground-truth map as the edited input.
   * You could use `--dont_save_label` option to skip saving the input semantic maps in your results.
+  * If the model downloading is too slow for you, you can switch the download source from our website to Google Drive with `--download_tool gdown`.

 * Metric Measurement: